 When you have back pain it is essential that you “keep moving”.
 By becoming less active, our bodies tend to become stiffer and muscles become tighter, this will then worsen the problem even further.
 Therefore, being active can help our back to get better.

-Movement is something you can do, to help yourself get better.
-Part of that process is allowing time for the body’s natural healing to occur and this will be much better if you continue to move, and even if this causes some discomfort, KEEP MOVING!
+Movement is something you can do to help yourself get better.
+Part of that process is allowing time for the body’s natural healing to occur.
+This will be much better if you continue to move.
+Even if this causes some discomfort, KEEP MOVING!
 You will not cause any harm to your back.

-It is normal in the early stages of back pain to do less but this does NOT mean you have to stop.
-It is acceptable to reduce the intensity or duration of your daily activities, whether this is pacing housework by spreading it over multiple day or even asking or some assistance from line managers or colleagues at work.
+It is normal in the early stages of back pain to do less, but this does NOT mean you have to stop.
+It is acceptable to reduce the intensity or duration of your daily activities, whether this is pacing housework by spreading it over multiple days or asking line managers or colleagues, at work, for some assistance.

-As your symptoms then start to improve, you can then increase your activity levels again and return to hobbies or more challenging interests.
+As your symptoms start to improve, you can then increase your activity levels again and return to hobbies or more challenging activities.

 The use of medication can be very beneficial in managing and easing back pain.
 It is a very common myth that pain relief will only ‘mask’ the pain and could cause me to ‘damage’ my back without knowing.

-Use of regular pain relief can be an important aspect of managing back pain as it can help to reduce the severity of your pain, allowing you to move more naturally and helping to regain normal function quicker.
-Without adequate pain relief we tend to avoid natural movements which can slow healing.
+Use of regular pain relief can be an important aspect of managing back pain, as it can help to reduce the severity of your pain, allowing you to move more naturally and help you to regain normal function more quickly.
+Without adequate pain relief we tend to avoid natural movements, which can slow healing.

 Exercise is a very important part of maintaining general physical and mental well-being.
-An individual’s fitness levels will determine the intensity of exercise, which is most suitable, however a good guide to use is anything that causes a light sweat or enables you to speak a sentence but not sing.
+An individual’s fitness levels will determine the intensity of exercise that is most suitable.
+However, a good guide is anything that causes a light sweat or enables you to talk whilst exercising but not sing.